The story of the canal at Ladbergen is rather confusing and most accounts contain a range of inaccuracies.

 Between 1966 and 1983 a major widening project along the southern section of the Dortmund-Ems Canal was undertaken to allow larger "Euro-barges" to use the waterway.

 A wartime photograph of the two lanes of the DEK at Ladbergen.
-The Ladbergener Mühlenbach (Mill Stream) has been camouflaged but shows in the lower part of the photograph as a series of small rectangles left to right across the photograph (inside the yellow area).
 The Germans immediately realised the vulnerability of the canal at this point where an "aqueduct" carries the canal over the stream.
+The Ladbergener Mühlenbach (Mill Stream) was camouflaged but shows in the photograph as a series of small rectangles left to right across the photograph (inside the red area).

 The photograph shows the aqueduct over the Mühlenbach.
 A more accurate description of this structure would be a "culvert".

 The Germans realised that they would have to attempt to camouflage the stream in order to avoid the RAF being able to pinpoint the target.